-When people talk about piano history, they usually say that the piano originated in the year 1700 in Florence, Italy.
+When people talk about piano history, they usually say that the piano originated around the year 1700 in Florence, Italy.
+Florence is the capital city of Tuscany, a central region of Italy, and the birthplace of the Italian Renaissance.

-Cristofori based his new design on the wooden frame of a harpsichord and implemented a unique keyboard mechanism that was similar to that of a clavichord.
+Cristofori based his new design on the wooden frame of a harpsichord and implemented a unique keyboarding mechanism that was similar to that of a clavichord.

 Since its inception, the instrument we know today as the piano has had many innovators over the past 300 years who have shaped its functionality, appearance and sound.